jele5104/Lee_CSCI2270_FinalProject/README.md

 ## Dependencies

 When the program starts, a text file is read into the program.
 The file consists of items to be sold and price of the items.
-The form of the text file is shown in the example text file that we provide [here.](https://github.com/jele5104/Lee_CSCI2270_FinalProject/blob/master/FinalProject.txt)
+The form of the text file is shown in the example text file that we provide [here.](https://github.com/jele5104/Lee_CSCI2270_FinalProject/blob/master/FinalProject.txt) You could just use the text file provided or you can create a new text file with items you want IN THE SAME FORM as the example file.
+Otherwise, the program will not be able to read in the file correctly.

 ## System Requirements